Professional & Personal Coach

 Connection is a vital aspect of being human.
 COVID lockdowns’ increased isolation and loneliness, and that impacted our relationships with ourselves and others.

-Our Over and Unders
+Self-Care related to our Over and Unders

 The OVERS include:

 - OVER drinking